 Serving suggestions

-This side dish pairs perfectly with everything from holiday dishes to simple vegan pastas and other weeknight favorites.
+This versatile side dish pairs perfectly with everything from plant-based Thanksgiving dishes to simple pasta to weeknight comfort-food favorites.

-My family particularly enjoys eating green beans and mushrooms with vegan meatloaf muffins and olive oil mashed potatoes or Mediterranean yellow rice.
+My family particularly enjoys these green beans with mushrooms alongside vegan meatloaf muffins and olive oil mashed potatoes or Mediterranean yellow rice.

 Love and Veggies,